MarwaMostafa10/Kemet-Veterinary-Pharmacy/README.md

 Organize data into tables: Sales, Inventory, and Customer Data.
 Create Calculations like total revenue, average profit, and inventory turnover.

+Contact Information 📧 For any questions, collaborations, or if you’re interested in utilizing this solution for your business, feel free to contact me:

+Email: [marwaanalysis@gmail.com] LinkedIn: [www.linkedin.com/in/marwa-mostafa-982197337]

 Benefits of the Excel Dashboard and Report:
 User-Friendly: Clear visuals and interactive filters make data exploration easy.